ray-project/ray/doc/source/cluster/config.rst

 The setup commands you use should ideally be *idempotent*, that is, can be run more than once.
 This allows Ray to update nodes after they have been created.
 You can usually make commands idempotent with small modifications, e.g. ``git clone foo`` can be rewritten as ``test -e foo || git clone foo`` which checks if the repo is already cloned first.

+.. _autoscaler-docker:

 Docker Support
 --------------

 The cluster launcher is fully compatible with docker images.
 To get started with using docker, provide a ``docker_image`` and ``container_name`` in the ``docker`` field of the YAML.
-We provide docker images on [DockerHub](https://hub.docker.com/u/rayproject); the ``rayproject/ray-ml:latest`` image is a quick way to get up and running .
+We provide docker images on `DockerHub <https://hub.docker.com/u/rayproject>`__.
+The ``rayproject/ray-ml:latest`` image is a quick way to get up and running .

 When the cluster is launched, all of the Ray tasks will be executed inside of the container.
-For GPU support, Ray will automatically select the Nvidia docker runtime if it is available and you just need to specify a docker image with the CUDA support (``rayproject/ray-ml:latest-gpu`` and all of our ``-gpu`` images have this).
+For GPU support, Ray will automatically select the Nvidia docker runtime if available, and you just need to specify a docker image with the CUDA support (``rayproject/ray-ml:latest-gpu`` and all of our ``-gpu`` images have this).

 .. code-block:: yaml